Skip to main content

 Description

-Carbon stewardship requires a broad definition because ecosystem carbon responses to land management actions may be different across site conditions and ecosystems.
-The following elements of carbon stewardship are further described to help determine if proposed actions can reasonably be expected to provide carbon benefits over the life of a project.
+Carbon stewardship requires a broad definition because ecosystem carbon responses to land management actions may be different.
+The following elements of carbon stewardship are described to help determine if proposed actions can reasonably be expected to provide carbon benefits over the life of a project.

 Timescale of carbon benefits